KhuzemahHQ/MNIST_NeuralNetwork/README.md

 # MNIST_NeuralNetwork

-Implementing Neural Networks from Scratch to attempt the MNIST problem.
+Implementing Neural Networks from Scratch to attempt classification on MNIST, Fashion MNISt and our own recreated MNIST datasets.